 - The right to lodge a complaint

 Eden Scott Ltd is a “Data Controller” and “Data Processor”.
-This means that we are accountable for deciding how we hold and use personal information about you.
-We are required under data protection legislation to notify you of the information contained in this privacy notice.
+This means that we are accountable for deciding how we hold and use personal data about you.
+We are required under data protection legislation to notify you of the data contained in this privacy notice.

 We will comply with the data protection law.
-This says that the personal information we hold about you must be:-
+This says that the personal data we hold about you must be:-

 We collect data from people who apply for employment with Eden Scott or people who register to use our services via the website, application forms, submitting a C.V., telephone or by contacting the business directly in order that we can provide a recruitment service as outlined above and in accordance with our client’s instructions.

-We will only use your personal information where there are lawful reasons to do so.
-Most commonly, we will use your personal information in the following circumstances:
+We will only use your personal data where there are lawful reasons to do so.
+Most commonly, we will use your personal data in the following circumstances: